babeltrace2-convert(1)

 Set the directory from which the Babeltrace 2 library dynamically loads plugin provider shared objects to

-.If this environment variable is set, then it overrides the default plugin provider directory.
+DIR.If this environment variable is set, then it overrides the default plugin provider directory.

 Babeltrace 2 Python bindings